terminal-overflow/launch-count/README.md

 ---
 ## License
-Launch count is released under the MIT license.
+Launch count is released under the Apache License 2.0.
 See LICENSE for details.